Operation Spiderweb: Aftermath

 An article published by Russia's Pravda.ru pointed out that attacks on nuclear-capable aircraft could undermine the effectiveness of Russia's nuclear forces, and "According to the 'Basic Principles of the State Policy of the Russian Federation on Nuclear Deterrence,' such actions fall under conditions that may justify the use of nuclear weapons".

 On 4 June 2025, U.S. president Donald Trump initiated a long call with Putin which dealt mainly with the attack.
 "I just finished speaking, by telephone, with President Vladimir Putin, of Russia," Trump wrote on Truth Social.
 "The call lasted approximately one hour and 15 minutes.
 We discussed the attack on Russia's docked [sic] airplanes, by Ukraine, and also various other attacks that have been taking place by both sides."
 He stated that Putin told him that Russia would retaliate.
 The Kremlin confirmed the phone call, but a transcript has not been released and the Moscow-Washington hotline was not mentioned.

-On 6 June 2025, it was reported in Newsweek that the Ukrainian Air Force had said that "Russia used a Tu-160 in intensive overnight missile and drone strikes across Ukraine", following a report by Ukraine's militarnyi that the Russian VKS had started using Tu-160 bombers to launch 36 Kh-101 cruise missiles, due to loss of Tu-95 bombers from Operation Spider's Web.
+On 6 June 2025, it was reported in Newsweek that the Ukrainian Air Force had said that "Russia used a Tu-160 in intensive overnight missile and drone strikes across Ukraine", following a report by Ukraine's militarnyi that the Russian VKS had started using Tu-160 bombers to launch 36 Kh-101 cruise missiles, due to the loss of Tu-95 bombers from the operation.
 Further, the report in Newsweek said that Russia had moved its strategic bomber force further east, potentially to reduce the risk of follow on attacks.
 However, former intelligence analyst Frank Ledwidge noted in the same article that the move could be part of a planned rotation or normal security move.